xtext/xtext-gradle-plugin/xtext-builder.md

 Xtext Builder Plugin
 ====================

-A Gradle Plugin for using Xtext-based code generators.
+A Gradle Plugin for using [Xtext](xtext.org)-based code generators.
 Get the latest version from [JCenter](http://plugins.gradle.org/plugin/org.xtext.builder).

+The plugin allows any number of Xtext languages to cross-link against each other.
+The Generator works incrementally, only indexing, validating and generating for files that were affected by a change.
+It integrates well with other Gradle plugins like the Java plugin, Eclipse plugin and the Android build tools.

 Minimal Example
 ---------------